caido/documentation/src/guides/plugins/notebook.md

     return [...storage.notes];
   }
   return [];
-}
+};
 ```

 - The function takes the `caido` parameter of type `Caido` which represents the Caido SDK object and is used as the interface.
 - The return value of the function will be of type `PluginStorage["notes"]`.
 - It starts by calling the `caido.storage.get()` method to retrieve the current stored `notes` array.
-- If `storage` exists AND if it has a `notes` property it logs the retrieved notes to the console and returns a copy of the array using the spread operator `[...storage.notes]`.
+- If `storage` exists AND if it has a `notes` property it logs the retrieved notes to the console and returns a copy of the array using the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) `[...storage.notes]`.
 This copy ensures the array is persistent across multiple closing and openings of the Caido application.
 If there are no notes stored, the function returns an empty array.
 :::

 The `addNoteStorage` function is responsible for adding to the storage.